Guide

 Why is my OG image not showing?

-Usual suspects: relative URL instead of absolute (needs https://), image too large or slow to load, CORS headers blocking access, or a redirect on the image URL.
+Usual suspects: relative URL instead of absolute (needs https://), image too large or slow to load, bot protection blocking crawler requests, the wrong Content-Type, or a redirect on the image URL.
 Sometimes just cached.
 Paste your URL into a debugger tool — it'll tell you what's wrong.

 Related Resources